unindented/puzzle-creator/README.md

 Take a quick break from work with this fun extension!
 Turn any image into a cool sliding puzzle!

-Just right click on the desired image, select the *Puzzle Creator* option, and choose the size of the puzzle.
+Just right-click on the desired image, select the *Puzzle Creator* option, and choose the size of the puzzle.

 A new tab will open, displaying the puzzle.
 Press the *Shuffle* button and start playing.
 It's that easy!